 This fantastic Lake District tour to Hadrian’s Wall takes you through the heart of the Lake District through the valleys and besides the lakes and on towards Penrith and the North of the country.

-Moving on we then travel along side Hadrian’s Wall, following it past ‘Mile Castles’ and ‘Towers’.
+Moving on we then travel alongside Hadrian’s Wall, following it past ‘Mile Castles’ and ‘Towers’.
 Hadrian’s Wall is almost 80 miles long and was the northern boundary of the mighty Roman Empire for around 3 Centuries.
 It was built by a force of 15000 men over a 7-year period and comprises of forts, Mile Castles and every third of a mile a Turret, stretching from the North Sea to the Irish Sea.
-Originally, up to 3m wide and 5 to 6m high but much of the ruins today are 1 to 2m high.
+Originally it stood up to 3m wide and 5 to 6m high and today much of the ruins still stand at 1 to 2m high.
 To the south of the wall is the Vallum, a ditch mound, designating the south boundary of the militarised zone.
 It was designated a World Heritage Site in 1987.
 The wall really is the focus of this fantastic day tour, as you will learn so much about Hadrian and his army.

 After lunch we the make our way to Vindolanda.
 Vindolanda is an amazing working archaeological dig site to the south of Hadrian’s Wall.
-There were 9 forts built on the site over the 400 years of occupancy of the Roman’s.
+There were 9 forts built on the site over the 400 years of Roman occupancy.
 Each day during the summer, treasures are uncovered by the volunteer excavators.
 The on-site museum, extended for 2018, displays the best of the artefacts.
-You will have time to wander through the fort or Vicus remains imagining the sights and sounds the building walls would have heard.
+You will have time to wander through the fort or Vicus remains imagining the sights and sounds of life in Roman Britain.

 After our trip to Vindolanda, we continue along Hadrian’s Wall seeing the spectacular Fell End, Sunny Rigg, Great Chester and finally Steel Rigg before making our way back to Windermere.